The Constitutional Questions Incident to the Acquisition and Government by the United States of Island Territory, 12 Harvard Law Review 393 (1899)

 Date of Authorship for this Version

 Baldwin, Simeon E., "The Constitutional Questions Incident to the Acquisition and Government by the United States of Island Territory" (1899).
 Faculty Scholarship Series.
-Paper 4275.
+4275.